 Part 1: The Problem – “You’re Flying Blind Without the Right Data”

 The average mortgage takes 42 days from application to closing, according to ICE Mortgage Technology's September 2025 data.
-Operational losses exceed $1,000 per loan for smaller lenders running disconnected systems.
+Meanwhile, the average cost to originate a single loan hit $11,109 in Q3 2025 — 42% above the long-term average — with disconnected workflows driving much of that inflation.

 This is Part 1 of a two-part series.
 Part 2: Solving the Blind Spots covers how connected data platforms close these gaps.